-Even though MyAnimeList has Part 2 listed as the “2nd Season”, Studio Madhouse did not officially label the second cour of the anime series as No Guns Life Season 2, which is ノー・ガンズ・ライフ シーズン2 in Japanese.
+Even though MyAnimeList has Part 2 listed as the “2nd Season” and Hulu/FUNimation labeled it Season 2, Studio Madhouse did not officially label the second cour of the anime series as No Guns Life Season 2, which is ノー・ガンズ・ライフ シーズン2 in Japanese.
 Instead, official announcements call it ノー・ガンズ・ライフ 第2期, which means the second part, stage, or phase.

 However, Madhouse has labeled anime parts as separate seasons even when released close in time together.
 For example, Overlord 2 and 3 were labeled as separate seasons despite being broadcast in the same year with only a small 3-month break.

-Unless the title is changed on MyAnimeList, No Guns Life sequel after Episode 24 will likely be labeled No Guns Life Season 3.
+Unless the title is changed on MyAnimeList, No Guns Life sequel after Episode 24 will likely be labeled No Guns Life Season 3 by FUNimation, Hulu, etc.

 However you want to label the next season, the biggest holdup on any anime sequel is the progress rate of the manga creator.
 Since new chapters are released monthly, it could take several years before there is enough source material for the No Guns Life sequel.

-Therefore, it seems likely that Madhouse could produce No Guns Life Season 2 in 2021 or 2022 at the earliest.
+There is also the issue of anime studio scheduling, which needs to be done years in advance.
+Therefore, it seems likely that Madhouse could produce No Guns Life Season 2 in 2022 or 2023 at the earliest.

 No Guns Life Season 2 spoilers (plot summary/synopsis)

 Note: This article was initially published before No Guns Life Episode 24 aired in Japan.
-Spoilers for No Guns Life Season 2 will be added after the 2nd cour’s finale has aired in June 2020.
+Spoilers for No Guns Life Season 2 assume the sequel will pick up with manga Volume 7.